diverse-project/MML-classification/org.xtext.example.mml.tests/src/org/xtext/example/mydsl/tests/groupewacquet/rapport.md

 ## Questions

 ### Q1
-As we were only 3 (with one person not working...), we didn't have the time to implement every requested compiler.
+As we were only 3, we didn't have the time to implement every requested compiler.
-We only implemented the Python (scikit-learn) and the R (too many different librairies).
+We only implemented the Python (scikit-learn), the R (too many different librairies) and the Java-Weka
 ![Ranking table results](./report/rankingTableAccuracy.png)
 Just by looking at this table, we can suggest that Python seems to be more powerful **for the small size data sets** that we used.
 As a matter of fact, Scikit-learn is more accurate than R on all tested algorithm which outputs accuracy.
 It also appears that RandomForest performs perfectly for Scikit-learn, but the other algorithms are close behind.
 Lastly, we didn't output enough results in other metrics to use them for a comparison.